-Like an earthquake, artistic and activist practices, through avant-garde and revolutionary actions, are capable of causing cracks in structures hitherto regarded as unshakeable.
+Like an earthquake, artistic and activist practices, through avant-garde and revolutionary actions, are capable of causing cracks in structures regarded as unshakeable.
 Discordant forms of life organization have long coexisted – equidistant, clandestine, or even in conflict – within normative and dominant models.

 Given the incontestable failing of current social and political systems, which are still founded on inequality, indifference and injustice, what other forms of survival will be possible from this dystopian scenario?